aleksandracodes/snapfood-drf-api/README.md

 ## Testing

+The following tests were carried out on the app:
+1. Manual testing of user stories
+2. Automated testing

 ### Manual testing of user stories

 - As an admin, I want to be able to create, edit and delete the users, posts, comments and likes, so that I can have a control over the content of the application and remove any potential inappropriate content